m133225/RoboND-Kinematics-Project-Submission/writeup_template.md

 Deriving Theta2 and Theta3 takes a little more work.
 ![Deriving Theta2 and Theta3][image2]

-The assumptions made here are that `L != 0` i.e. the wrist center is not at the origin, which is reasonable since otherwise there would be collisions, and `0 <= alpha, beta <= pi/2`.
+The assumption made here is that `L != 0` i.e. the wrist center is not at the origin, which is reasonable since otherwise there would be collisions.
+While the diagram only clearly illustrates the situation when `0 <= alpha, beta <= pi/2`, it also applies when Theta3 is **positive** beta and/or Theta2 is **positive** alpha (`-pi/2 <= alpha, beta <= pi/2`).
-The above diagram also applies when Theta3 is **positive** beta.
-It is also assumed here that Theta2 will never need to be positive in the context of this problem since the shelf/target is significantly far from the origin.
+It is also very likely that the magnitude of Theta2 will never need to be more than pi/2 in the context of this problem due to the height of joint 2.
+Similarly, for Theta3 in the context of this project.

 **Orientation**